Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 ₹10,000 to ₹20,000

-When NOT to convert: If you plan to raise equity investment, add co-founders, or expect turnover to cross ₹2 crores within 2 years, stay with Pvt Ltd. Mandatory reverse conversion from OPC back to Pvt Ltd is triggered when these thresholds are breached, and the back-and-forth costs time and money.
+When NOT to convert: If you plan to raise equity investment or add co-founders, stay with Pvt Ltd. OPC cannot raise external equity or admit new members without first converting back to Pvt Ltd, which costs time and money.

 Documents Required for Pvt Ltd to OPC Conversion